GaloisInc/HARDENS/README.md

 we will be reviewing technologies that are used in the project as well as those that are commonly used for MDE for hardware, firmware, software, systems, safety, and security engineering.
-Tools reviewed will include
+Tools reviewed will include all mainstream MBSE tools, tools that we use for demonstrating correct-by-construction components and subsystems, and a variety of assurance tools.

+There are three versions of the HARDENS talk:
+ 1. A [short version summarizing the HARDENS project](docs/HARDENS_HCSS_May_2022.pdf), which was given at HCSS in May 2022.
+ 2. A [90 minute
+    version](docs/HARDENS_Galois_Explaining_RDE_by_Example_May_2022.pdf)
+    which was used to give a presentation at Galois in May 2022 about Rigorous Digital Engienering.
+Friends of Galois attended this talk as well.
+ 3. A [six hour version that was the final presentation for the entire project to the NRC](docs/HARDENS_NRC_Oct_2022.pdf), given on 12 October 2022.

+These presentations were all written using Apple Keynote.
+The canonical source for the final presentation is found in the file [HARDENS.key](docs/HARDENS.key).
+A Powerpoint version of the slide deck is also exported from Keynote and in the same directory.
+No attempt has been made to make sure the exported Powerpoint is pretty.

 ## Final Report

 Our final report for HARDENS must have the following characteristics:
- 1. [ ] it must be well-suited to fit into the document-centric certification process used by the NRC and other similar government agencies,
+ 1. [X] it must be well-suited to fit into the document-centric certification process used by the NRC and other similar government agencies,
- 2. [ ] it must completely describe the framing for the project, the technical work, the safety and correctness assurance case of the RTS demonstrator, and the manner in which the document can be read, the R&D can/should be reviewed, etc.
+ 2. [X] it must completely describe the framing for the project, the technical work, the safety and correctness assurance case of the RTS demonstrator, and the manner in which the document can be read, the R&D can/should be reviewed, etc.
- 3. [ ] It must include all formal specifications and assurance artifacts as nicely typeset, hyper-textual cross-referenced appendix chapters.
+ 3. [X] It must include all formal specifications and assurance artifacts as nicely typeset, hyper-textual cross-referenced appendix chapters.

 In order to fulfill (1) above, the final report must be both:
- 1. [ ] a polished, high-quality, hyperlinked HTML webpage, or set of webpages that compile into a single webpage, that contains the entire report, includes its technical appendices, and
+ 1. [X] a polished, high-quality, hyperlinked HTML webpage, or set of webpages that compile into a single webpage, that contains the entire report, includes its technical appendices, and
- 2. [ ] a polished, high-quality, hyperlinked PDF document that can be printed on paper and, in that form, it just as easy to read front-to-back and to follow cross-references therein.
+ 2. [X] a polished, high-quality, hyperlinked PDF document that can be printed on paper and, in that form, it just as easy to read front-to-back and to follow cross-references therein.